zayamatias/sscraper/README.md

 ## List missing games from collection

 The --listmissing (path to file) will create a file with the name you selected containing all the missing games (present in screenscraper) from your collection.
 In order for this functionality to work properly, you would have to have imported the whole list of games from screenscraper using the 'clone DB mode'.
-Small sampe of the output:
+Small sample of the output:
 ```
 SYSTEM : 3DO
 ----------------------------------------------------------------------------------------